John Vig: Career

 He was elected Fellow of the IEEE in 1988 "for contributions to the technology of quartz crystals for precision frequency control and timing."

 While in senior management roles in the IEEE, John focused heavily on key issues affecting the organization as demographics, technologies and globalization shifted the environment in which it operated.
 A key example was the management of diversity as the membership shifted away from being primarily a US-based organization.
-Another example was helping to kick-start the Internet of Things journal after having founded the Sensors Journal.
+Another example was helping to kick-start the IEEE Internet of Things Journal after having founded the IEEE Sensors Journal.

+One of the IEEE Sensors Council's awards, the John Vig Meritorious Service Award, is named after John.